Adyen/adyen-ios/README.md

 configuration.clientKey = "..." // Your client key, retrieved from the Customer Area.
 ```

+Also for voucher payment methods like Doku variants, in order for the `DokuComponent` to enable the shopper to save the voucher, access to the shopper photos is requested, so a suitable text need to be added to key  `NSPhotoLibraryAddUsageDescription` in the application Info.plist.

 After serializing the payment methods and creating the configuration, the Drop-in is ready to be initialized.
 Assign a `delegate` and use the `viewController` property to present the Drop-in on the screen:

 ```swift